infofitsoftware/promptengineering/Module_1.3_Detailed_Lesson_Plan.md

 ```

 **Limitation 3: Context Window Limits**

+The context window is the AI's 'working memory.'
+Everything within it—your prompt, the conversation history, and the AI's response—must fit.
+Exceeding it doesn't cause an error; it causes the model to forget the earliest information, often silently.

+[--- Your Prompt (5k tokens) ---][--- AI's Response (3k tokens) ---] = 8k/128k ✅
+[------ Your 120k token book ------][--- AI needs 20k to analyze ---] = 140k/128k ❌ (The first 12k tokens of the book are forgotten!)

 **What It Means**: AI can only "remember" a certain amount of information
 **Why It Matters**: Important information might be forgotten
 **Real Examples**: